 Where the Channel Sets the Menu

 Cap Gris-Nez is one of the more geographically dramatic dining addresses in northern France.
 The headland juts into the Strait of Dover at the point where the English Channel narrows to roughly 34 kilometres, producing tidal currents that force cold, nutrient-rich Atlantic water through a natural bottleneck.
 The result, for anyone paying attention to what that means for fishing, is a coastline with access to exceptionally high-quality cold-water catch: bass, turbot, sole, mackerel, and shellfish pulled from water that rarely warms above 17°C even in August.
 La Sirène, at 376 Rue de la Plage in Audinghen, sits directly on that shoreline.
-The address is less a location choice than a statement of intent about where the food comes from.
+The address is less a location choice than a statement of intent about the setting.

 Coastal restaurants across France occupy a wide spectrum, from fish-and-chips informality to the kind of precise, technique-heavy seafood cooking found at Christopher Coutanceau in La Rochelle or the Atlantic-facing registers of Mirazur in Menton.
 La Sirène occupies a different position in that range: a Côte d'Opale address defined not by destination fine dining but by the particular terroir of the Pas-de-Calais coast.
 The surrounding region has its own culinary character, built around herring, grey shrimp (crevettes grises), Berck mussels, and the daily haul from small-boat fishing operations that work the local waters.